Research Mini Grants

 We understand that there is some overlap in the topics mentioned above.

-- Funding is available for undergraduate and graduate AHEC Scholars.
+- This grant funding is available only for currently active AHEC Scholars.

-- Mini grant applications are accepted on a rolling basis.
+- Research Mini Grant applications are accepted on a rolling basis.

 Application Timelines

-- Final grant proposal application deadline (submitted only by candidates whose pre-proposal gets approved): Aug 5, 2023
+- Final grant proposal application deadline (submitted only by candidates whose Pre-proposal gets approved): June 16, 2026

 Eligibility